ZTE’s Axon 7 Mini appears to be the best of all possible smartphone worlds: uncompromising hardware at an affordable price.

 It’s a smart move.
 The Axon 7 Mini’s beautiful exterior, gorgeous display, outstanding audio place it safely in the pantheon of mid-range smartphones.
 Huawei’s de facto answer, the Honor 8, is $100 more for hardware largely the same.
 And while Lenovo’s budget Moto G4 Plus may slot in $50 cheaper, it trades an aluminum body and stereo speakers for a plastic and mono one, respectively, to get there.

 The Axon 7 Mini appears to be the best of all possible smartphone worlds: uncompromising hardware at an affordable price.
-We’ll have to conduct a more thorough review when we get our hands on a unit in the coming weeks, but our initial impressions are incredibly positive.

 - Beautiful display